 In terms of living in Spain, however, it can be best explained like this: either you will stay or you will leave.

-I’ve met countless people in three cities in these last six years and just a small handful of them have stayed – both in the country and in my life as close friends.
+I’ve met countless people across three different cities in these last six years and just a small handful of them have stayed – both in the country and in my life as close friends.
 The number of friends who live within a short distance from me or a few metro stops away is few and far between.
-The rest live in other countries and quite a few live on another continent.
+The rest live in other countries and quite a few live on other continents.

 With the long distance friends and family, we sometimes go weeks on end talking about every little thing and what’s happening in our lives or spend weeks or months silent, going about our lives until the mood strikes and we pick things back up from where last left them.

 With people I know and have met around Spain, some of them have an expiration date, and that knowledge lingers on the edges of our conversations.
 Others have stuck by me for years, staying by my side through visa applications, crazy roommate after crazy roommate as well as watching my life move from one stage to the next.
 For anyone living abroad, you know that saying goodbye to people is a rather sad yet inevitable part of the experience.

 So, it’s pretty simple.
 Destiny will do everything it possibly can to keep you here for the long-term or only hold things together for a short while.
 Doors will open or doors will close.
 Either way, you will be one step closer to figuring out where exactly it is that you are meant to be.